2026 Festival Jazz Clinicians

 Tim Metz is a native of Sacramento, having left to attend William Paterson University in Wayne, NJ earning a BM in Jazz Studies in 2001.
 He returned to Sacramento in the Fall of 2001 where he quickly became one of the top call jazz drummers.
 In between a heavy teaching schedule—over 40 drum students per week—Metz continues to consistently perform with some of the world’s greatest musicians, including alto sax masters Jeff Clayton and Jacam Manricks, pianists Joe Gilman, the legendary Donald Brown, Art Hirahara, and Jim Martinez, guitarist Larry Koonse, bassists Darek Oles and Todd Johnson, and The Santa Rosa Symphony Pops to name a few.
 He is also one of YouTube’s most popular Jazz Drum Lesson Creators with over 2 million views on his channel.
 Tim has been a faculty member of the Teagarden Jazz Camp.

-The Midiri Brothers (Joe on Reeds and Paul on Vibes/Trombone) have made music, both jazz and classical, the focus of their lives since graduating Glassboro State College in the mid 1980s.
-On recordings they can be heard leading groups ranging from trios, quintets, sextets and big bands all featuring Joe’s outstanding clarinet and saxophones, and Paul on the vibraphone, xylophone, marimba, drums and trombone.
+The Midiri Brothers have made music, both jazz and classical, the focus of their lives since graduating Glassboro State College in the mid 1980s.
+On recordings they can be heard leading groups ranging from trios, quintets, sextets and big bands all featuring Joe’s outstanding clarinet and saxophones and Paul on the vibraphone, xylophone, marimba, drums and trombone!

 They can also be heard in their home state of N.J. playing both concerts and dances.
 Two of the most popular concert venues, both run by their good friend and supporter Bruce Gast, are the Bickford Theater in Morristown, N.J. and Ocean County College.
 The Golden Inn in Avalon N.J. has featured the Midiri Brothers Big Band as part of their Big Band Get Away weekend package for nearly a decade.
 The big band features many of the arrangements of Benny Goodman, Artie Shaw and the Dorsey Brothers as well as many of their own arrangements.